Living in Ireland

 Weather of Ireland

 Ireland’s weather is unpredictable.
 You can experience all four seasons in a day if you’re lucky.
 But Ireland’s climate is mostly influenced by the Atlantic Ocean, so it doesn’t have extreme temperatures like other countries located in the similar altitude do.
-The average temperature is 10 °C. In summer from May to July the highest temperature is 18 to 20 °C. Although the warmest months are July and August when there is 18 hours of sunlight when the sun sets only at 11 PM.
-In winters the temperature can fall up to 8 °C.
+The average temperature is 10 °C. In summer from May to July, the highest temperature is 18 to 20 °C. However, the warmest months are July and August when there are 18 hours of sunlight when the sun sets only at 11 p.m.
+In winters, the temperature can drop to 8 °C.

 We specialize in International Moves and have over 3000 corporate clients worldwide.